oumsamon/Python_intro_challenge/README.md

 > **Hint:** Test your code with different values for time of day.
 Make sure you are only printing one statement, regardless of the value of `time`!

-# I Came, I 'Saur, I Conquered
+# Part 2: I Came, I 'Saur, I Conquered

 ## Skill you're Practicing: Writing Conditionals with Multiple Conditions

 The mighty Tyrannosaurus rex is the king of dinosaurs, and he does whatever he pleases.
 When he's hungry, he eats.
 When he's angry, he fights.
 When he's bored, he roars.
 When he's tired, he sleeps!

 Write a conditional statement that selects one of the following actions for T-Rex based on his current mood.
 T-Rex's actions are ordered by precedence:

-* If T-Rex is angry, hungry, and bored he will eat the Triceratops.
+- If T-Rex is angry, hungry, and bored he will eat the Triceratops.
-* Otherwise if T-Rex is tired and hungry, he will eat the Iguanadon.
+- Otherwise if T-Rex is tired and hungry, he will eat the Iguanadon.
-* Otherwise if T-Rex is hungry and bored, he will eat the Stegasaurus.
+- Otherwise if T-Rex is hungry and bored, he will eat the Stegasaurus.
-* Otherwise if T-Rex is tired, he goes to sleep.
+- Otherwise if T-Rex is tired, he goes to sleep.
-* Otherwise if T-Rex is angry and bored, he will fight with the Velociraptor.
+- Otherwise if T-Rex is angry and bored, he will fight with the Velociraptor.
-* Otherwise if T-Rex is angry or bored, he roars.
+- Otherwise if T-Rex is angry or bored, he roars.
-* Otherwise T-Rex gives a toothy smile.
+- Otherwise T-Rex gives a toothy smile.

 ## Starter Code